xpack/web-doxygen/website/docs/api/classes/translatorhungarian.md

-<p>This is used as the title of the directory index and also in the Quick links of a HTML page, to link to the directory hierarchy.</p>
+This is used as the title of the directory index and also in the Quick links of a HTML page, to link to the directory hierarchy.

-<p>Definition at line 1492 of file <a href="/web-doxygen/docs/api/files/src/translator-hu-h">translator_hu.h</a>.</p>
+Definition at line 1492 of file <a href="/web-doxygen/docs/api/files/src/translator-hu-h">translator_hu.h</a>.

 <div class="doxyProgramListing">